grame-cncm/faustdoc/src/tutorials/cmajor.md

 ## Experimental Faust in Cmajor integration

-With the release of the Cmajor [source code](https://github.com/cmajor-lang/cmajor), an experimental Faust in Cmajor integration [has been started]( https://github.com/sletz/cmajor?tab=readme-ov-file#faust--cmajor) on a Cmajor project fork.
+With the release of the Cmajor [source code](https://github.com/cmajor-lang/cmajor), an experimental Faust in Cmajor integration can be tested starting with [Cmajor 1.0.2616 release](https://github.com/cmajor-lang/cmajor/releases/tag/1.0.2616).

 ### Known limitations